-Prime Home Services Group, Inc. is an authorized dealer for National Radon Defense.
+Prime Home Services, Inc. is an authorized dealer for National Radon Defense.
 Below is some information from their website about indoor air quality.

 It's never been more important to pay attention to Indoor Air Quality (IAQ).
 Statistics reveal that residents of the U.S. and Canada spend about 90% of their time indoors, maximizing possible exposure to a wide range of indoor air pollutants.